uroshima/study-guide-notes/Notes/web.md

  What is CORS?
  Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.
 A web application makes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port) than its own origin.

+What is Round Robin?
+Round robin is the simplest form of load balancing.
+It rotates through the IP addresses in the configuration with no regard to if those servers are even up.
+Since there is no way to tell if those systems are available or not, you could be sending traffic to a slow or unhealthy server.
+Say you have three systems in your network.
+If one of them goes down, roughly a third of your traffic will still be pointed to that system.

  What is Round Robin DNS binding?
  Round Robin DNS is a technique of load distribution, load balancing, or fault-tolerance provisioning multiple, redundant Internet Protocol service hosts, e.g., Web server, FTP servers, by managing the Domain Name System's (DNS) responses to address requests from client computers according to an appropriate statistical model.